SimonPhoenix96/mpv-userscripts/webm-bump-loader/README.md

 I modified wm4's [autoload](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua) script to add downloaded/streamed webms inbetween episodes of  the generated episode playlist.

-Playlist will we generated in the background while the webms are downloaded/links for stream scraped. there is also an offline mode option, which will use locally availible webms.
+Playlist will we generated in the background while the webms are downloaded/links for stream scraped. there is also an offline mode option, which will use locally available webms.

 If using streamMode, the script will get [bump-links](https://github.com/SimonPhoenix96/random/tree/main/bump-links) updates if the file hasnt been updated in 5 days.